voxpupuli/puppet-cron/README.md

 ### cron

+If you want the class to automatically install the correct cron package you can declare the `cron` class.
+By default it will then install the right package.
+If you want to use Hiera to configure your cronjobs, you must declare the `cron` class.

-This module can optionally install the cron package if needed.
+You can disable the managment of the cron package by setting the `manage_package` parameter to `false`.

-Most systems ship with cron already installed, doing this is usually not required.
-But you can use it via:
+This class allows specifiying the following parameter:

+   * `manage_package` - optional - defaults to "true"
+   * `package_ensure` - optional - defaults to "installed"

+Examples:

     include cron

 or:

-    class { 'cron': }
+    class { 'cron':

-It allows specifiying the following parameter:

-   * `package_ensure` - optional - defaults to "installed"
+      manage_package => false,
+    }

 ### cron::job